pragdave/component/README.md

 A two-way function returns a value (and so is a GenServer _call_).
 Its return value is what is given back to the called of the API.
 If you don't need to update state, that's all you have to do.
-If you _do_ need to change the state as well as return a value, you can do it as well.
+If you _do_ need to change the state as well as return a value, you can do that as well.

 Now the second code review asks for this to become a singleton named server.
 We sigh at the magnitude of the request and change the code: